5/3/2023

 Carl Ragnestam

 Hi, it's Carl here from Nordea.
 A few questions.
-Firstly, you often provide guidance for integrated solutions the coming quarter.
-Is it any specific reason why you don't do this this time and should we therefore expect quite flat the sequential volumes from queue to onwards?
+Firstly, you often provide guidance for integrated solutions in the coming quarter.
+Is there a specific reason why you don't do this this time and should we therefore expect quite flat these sequential volumes from Q2 onwards?

 speaker